July 9, 2019

-Here on the Local News Lab, we regularly highlight collaborations between journalists, newsrooms, and communities that help build healthy news and information ecosystems.
-This case study is from the Wyncote Foundation’s 2019 Building Stronger Communities Through Media report, and is the first in a series we’re republishing with their permission and the permission of the authors.
+This case study on how NOISE (Omaha, Neb.) fosters community development through hyperlocal media is from the Wyncote Foundation’s 2019 Building Stronger Communities Through Media report.
+It is the first in a series on innovations in local journalism, public media and storytelling we’re republishing with their permission and the permission of the authors.

 North Omaha Information Support for Everyone (NOISE) is a hyperlocal news initiative formed by and for Omaha’s predominantly black northside neighborhood.
 NOISE grew out of an information ecosystem assessment led by the Listening Post Collective through which leaders in north Omaha described and documented gaps and bias in mainstream media coverage of their community.

 “Information is most powerful in the hands of the masses”NOISE Founder Dawaune Hayes

 The Listening Post Collective is a project of Internews, an international nonprofit that works in community development through media.
 Internews strives to ensure that people have access to quality information that empowers them to have a voice in their communities’ futures.
 The Listening Post described its work in north Omaha as aiming “to support a richer and more useful flow of information and conversation through the community, so that residents can get the news they need and have their voices heard.”

 The Listening Post’s interviews and final report spurred north Omaha residents to be proactive in advancing the exchange of news, information, and storytelling inside and outside of their part of the city.
 Led by Dawaune Lamont Hayes, a north Omaha native with a journalism background, NOISE began in 2018 to engage people and partners to build needed media connections and increase the quality of news and information available for neighborhood residents.